top of page

 Exceptional schooling for boys aged 4 to 13

-We are realising a long-held ambition to offer St Philip’s parents the potential for a seamless educational journey for their sons from the age of 4 to 13.
+In 2024, we realised a long-held ambition to offer St Philip’s parents the potential for a seamless educational journey for their sons from the age of 4 to 13.
 It allows the School to share its distinctive set of values and ethos with its pupils from an earlier stage and it increases opportunities for brothers to attend St Philip’s together.

-Why has 5 Wetherby Place been chosen?
+Why was 5 Wetherby Place been chosen?

 The School values its place in the history of education in London, and is proud to maintain its location on its foundation site in the heart of Kensington, close to the Brompton Oratory.
 5 Wetherby Place is an active school building directly opposite our existing home, and the opportunity to expand into its space is compelling.